Demographic Transition and Gender Gap in the Labor Market

 In this paper, we draw from gender perspectives on the division of labor and emerging research on structural sexism and health to conceptualize and operationalize state-level gender inequality and how it shapes within-couple inequality in earnings following the transition to parenthood.

 We use successive couple-level panels over four decades from the Current Population Survey (CPS) and merge the earnings changes of both partners’ around the time of first birth to state-level measures that tap the devaluation of work done by women.
 These include motherhood wage and employment penalties, lower pay for female-dominated occupations, disapproval of working mothers, and weaker political representation of women.

 Results from fixed effect models show that state-level gender inequality shapes couples’ responses to birth, with steeper declines in wives’ relative earnings among new parents living in states that place lower value on women’s work.
 We find little evidence of variation in this process across more or less advantaged subgroups of the population, by child age, or over time.
 Wives’ relative earnings decline after childbirth, and structural sexism exacerbates earnings inequality among parents, with implications for mothers’ economic vulnerability and well-being.

 Partner's Long Work Hours and Changes in New Parent's Employment over Forty Years

 When Gender Norms Don’t Match Institutions: Her Earnings Share Change after First Birth in Korea

-(w/ Hyo Joo Lee, working paper)
+(w/ Hyo Joo Lee, under review)

 ‘Living Gender’: Examining the Gendered Allocation of Household Space